KamalakerDadi/benchmark_rsfMRI_prediction/README.rst

 - ADNI and ADNIDOD (http://adni.loni.usc.edu/)

+  - On ADNI datasets: the script ``run_prediction_on_adni.py`` is used.
+This script starts with timeseries signals extracted on ADNI 136 subjects [9] of (alzheimer's disease 40, mild cognitive impairment 96).

 - ACPI (http://fcon_1000.projects.nitrc.org/indi/ACPI/html/acpi_mta_1.html)

   - On ACPI datasets: the script ``run_prediction_on_acpi.py`` is used.
 This script starts with timeseries signals extracted on ACPI preprocessed data.
 These timeseries are used in the preparation of paper [7] discriminating whether individuals have consumed marijuana or not, of 126 subjects (marijuana consumers 62, non-marijuana consumers 64).
 Timeseries download link https://osf.io/ab4q6/download